Azure/acs-engine/docs/kubernetes.md

 ## Troubleshooting

+Scaling your cluster up or down requires different parameters and template than the create.
+More details here [Scale up](../examples/scale-up/README.md)

 If your cluster is not reachable, you can run the following command to check for common failures.

 ### Misconfigured Service Principal